Nervosys/Botnix/botnix/doc/manual/configuration/linux-kernel.chapter.md

 ## Developing kernel modules {#sec-linux-config-developing-modules}

-This section was moved to the [Botpkgs manual](https://nixos.org/nixpkgs/manual#sec-linux-kernel-developing-modules).
+This section was moved to the [Botpkgs manual](https://nixos.org/botpkgs/manual#sec-linux-kernel-developing-modules).

 ## ZFS {#sec-linux-zfs}

 It's a common issue that the latest stable version of ZFS doesn't support the latest available Linux kernel.
 It is recommended to use the latest available LTS that's compatible with ZFS.
-Usually this is the default kernel provided by nixpkgs (i.e. `pkgs.linuxPackages`).
+Usually this is the default kernel provided by botpkgs (i.e. `pkgs.linuxPackages`).

 Alternatively, it's possible to pin the system to the latest available kernel version _that is supported by ZFS_ like this: